-And indeed, after four hours in the operating table, a call announces second son now safely recuperating in the recovery room.
+And indeed, after four hours on the operating table, a call announces second son now safely recuperating in the recovery room.

-EAT.
 After three long hours of long wait (that’s how I would describe the long wait), we finally got clearance to return to second son’s room.
 My eight-year-old boy spends his day sleeping.
-After 23 hours and 30 minutes of no meal, finally he agrees to eat.
+After 23 hours and 30 minutes of no meal, finally, he agrees to eat.